 If the water is stuck in one place because of a clogged pipe, it can freeze.
 This is especially true if the obstruction happens near the evaporator coil, the coldest part of the AC.
 A blocked condensate line can cause the water, and subsequently the coils to freeze.

-4. Malfunctioning thermostats are a cause of frozen AC coils
+4. Malfunctioning thermostats lead to frozen air conditioner coils

 Your thermostat works with your AC by regularly checking the temperature and controlling how hard the AC has to work to keep the building a consistent temperature.